bekk/bekk-christmas/post/css/stroke-it-and-dash-it-–-a-stroke-dasharray-christmas-tale.md

 _The elf stared at the thick book.
 “I need to make one big dash!”_

 First, let us calculate the circumference of the circle.
 We do that by calculating `2 * π * radius`.
-Our circle has a radius of 40; this leaves us with 2 \* 3.1416 \* 40  ≈ 251.
+Our circle has a radius of 40; this leaves us with `2 * 3.1416 * 40  ≈ 251`.
 Giving the circle a stroke-dash array of 251, therefor gives us full circle.
 Giving stroke-dasharray two values where the sum is 251 will give it one dash.
-For example 11 241 and 188 73.
+For example `stroke-dasharray: 11 241 `and `stroke-dasharray: 188 73`.

 <iframe height="320" style="maxWidth: 760px;" scrolling="no" src="https://codepen.io/halldis-sohoel/pen/gOOJNgM" frameborder="no" allowtransparency="true" allowfullscreen="true"></iframe>